-The Quinta Primary School
+The Quinta Primary Academy

-1. 'Looked after children' and children who were previously 'looked after'.

-A 'looked after child' is a child who is in the care of a local authority or provided with accommodation by that local authority (as defined in section 22 of the Children Act 1989).
+1. 'Looked after children' and children who were previously 'looked after'. - A 'looked after child' is a child who is in the care of a local authority or provided with accommodation by that local authority (as defined in section 22 of the Children Act 1989).
 Children previously 'looked after' are children who were 'looked after' as defined above, but immediately after being 'looked after' became subject to an adoption, child arrangements order (formerly residence order), or special guardianship order.
 A child arrangements order is as an order settling the arrangements to be made as to the person with whom the child is to live under section 8 of the Children Act 1989 amended by Children and Families Act 2014.
 Section 14A of the Children Act 1989 defines a 'special guardianship order' as an order appointing one or more individuals to be a child's special guardian (or special guardians).
-This includes children who appear to (in the view of Cheshire East) have been in state care outside of England and ceased to be in state care as a result of being adopted."
+This includes children who appear to (in the view of

+Cheshire East) have been in state care outside of England and ceased to be in state care as a result of being adopted."

-2. Siblings - pupils with brothers or sisters step-brothers or step-sisters, foster brother or sisters, half-brother or half-sisters, adopted brothers or adopted sisters living together as part of one household, already attending the preferred school (in years reception through to Year 6) and expected to continue at the school in the following school year (i.e. at the time of admission).
+- 2. Siblings pupils with brothers or sisters step-brothers or step-sisters, foster brother or sisters, half-brother or half-sisters, adopted brothers or adopted sisters living together as part of one household, already attending the preferred school (in years reception through to Year 6) and expected to continue at the school in the following school year (i.e. at the time of admission). - 3.
+Children of staff with more than two years' service or those new members of staff recruited to meet a particular skills shortage.

-- 3. Children of staff - with more than two years' service or those new members of staff recruited to meet a particular skills shortage. - 4.
-Pupils attending The Quinta Preschool.
-Pupils on roll at The Quinta Preschool for a minimum of two days per week. - 5.
-Pupils living nearest to the school - measured using the National Land and Property Gazetteer (NLPG) which measures straight line distances in miles from the school's coordinate point to the place of the child's residence coordinate point. - 6.
+- 4. Pupils attending The Quinta Preschool.
+Pupils on roll at The Quinta Preschool for a minimum of two full days per week from the start of the spring term (January) for 2 terms due to the criteria being applied. - 5.
+Pupils living nearest to the school measured using the National Land and Property Gazetteer (NLPG) which measures straight line distances in miles from the school's coordinate point to the place of the child's residence coordinate point. - 6.
 Where 2 pupils live equidistant from school, pupils eligible for pupil premium, service premium or those eligible for the early years premium will take preference.